docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/index.rst

 Operator overloading.
 ExtendScript also provides a common scripting environment for all Adobe JavaScript-enabled applications, and allows interapplication communication through scripts.
-For information on these features, see Chapter 5, "Interapplication Communication with Scripts."
+For information on these features, see Chapter 5, :ref:`interapplication-communication-with-scripts`.